kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 > * Smoothly fit within Tech processes such as Sprints
 > * Well documented steps that facilitate auditing processes

+In this section I will present you this process with examples from the Treatment Plan feature we built.

 <br>

 #### 1. Opportunity/Problem Definition & Research